Last Updated: February 17, 2026 | 18–24 min read

 - Reduce brew time slightly

-- Check for dirty gear (old oils)
+- Check for dirty equipment (old coffee oils)

 What type of coffee maker is best for beginners?